Denis Lamothe

 Denis Lamothe is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-He represents the electoral district of Ungava as a member of the Coalition Avenir Québec.
+He represented the electoral district of Ungava as a member of the Coalition Avenir Québec.
+He did not seek re-election in the 2026 general election.

 A former Sûreté du Québec officer in Kuujjuaq and Kuujjuaraapik, he promised in his campaign to be an advocate for greater self-determination rights for the Nunavik region of Quebec.